hooh-hooah/AI_Tips/docs/tutorials/chara-acc-skin.md

 The right amount of adjustment will generate fine thumbnails just enough to use for character maker UI.

-!> Make sure that those images that you've made are **"Read/Write Enabled"** or unity will refuse to utilize your foreground/background texture.
+!> Make sure that those images you've made are **"Read/Write Enabled"** or unity will refuse to utilize your foreground/background texture.
 Otherwise, the Unity Editor will refuse to read the texture.

 ### Creating Mod XML